Small Form-factor Pluggable: SFP28

 SFP28 modules exist supporting single- or multi-mode fiber connections, active optical cable and direct attach copper.

 cSFP

 The compact small form-factor pluggable (cSFP) is a version of SFP with the same mechanical form factor allowing two independent bidirectional channels per port.
 It is used primarily to increase port density and decrease fiber usage per port.

 SFP-DD

-The small form-factor pluggable double density (SFP-DD) multi source agreement is a standard published in 2019 for doubling port density.
+The small form-factor pluggable double density (SFP-DD) multi-source agreement is a standard published in 2019 for doubling port density.
 According to the SFD-DD MSA website: "Network equipment based on the SFP-DD will support legacy SFP modules and cables, and new double density products."

 SFP-DD uses two lanes to transmit.

-Currently the following speeds are supported:
+Currently, the following speeds are defined: